Endometriosis: Imaging

-Ultrasounds cannot be used to exclude a diagnosis of endometriosis.
-If a transvaginal ultrasound is not suitable or declined, an alternative is an ultrasound via the lower abdomen.
+Transvaginal ultrasound can be used to diagnose endometriomas and deep infiltrating endometriosis.
+To detect deep endometriosis more reliably, the ultrasound is extended to the back of the pelvis towards locations where deep endometriosis is often found.
+In addition, pressure is applied with hands or the probe (transducer) to assess organ mobility.
+Not all lesions are visible on ultrasound, so it cannot be used to rule out a diagnosis of endometriosis.

-Magnetic resonance imaging
+If a transvaginal ultrasound is not suitable or is declined, an alternative is an ultrasound via the lower abdomen.
+Abdominal ultrasounds can find endometriomas, but are not suitable for assessing deep endometriosis.

-Trichromatic color MRI of ovarian cysts.
-The bottom right cyst is endometriosis (a chocolate cyst).
+The light red cyst in this trichromatic color MRI is an endometrioma.

-MRI is another means of detecting lesions in a non-invasive manner.
-MRI is not widely used due to its cost and limited availability.
-It can reliably detect endometriomas and deep infiltrating endemetriosis.
-It is sometimes used for planning surgery, for instance if an ultrasound is unclear, or for diagnosis if a transvaginal ultrasound is not appropriate or is declined.
-The field of view is larger in an MRI compared to an ultrasound, which allows a larger part of the bowel to be assessed.
+Although MRI is not widely used due to higher cost and limited availability, it can reliably detect endometriomas and deep infiltrating endometriosis.
+MRI is sometimes used for planning surgery, for instance if an ultrasound is unclear, or for diagnosis if a transvaginal ultrasound is not appropriate or is declined.
+An MRI has a larger field of view than an ultrasound, which allows a larger part of the bowel to be assessed, as well as extrapelvic endometriosis.